TimPietrusky/atelier/docs/conventions.md

 - **Inspector panel** (left panel):
   - Opens ONLY when clicking the gear icon in a node header (not on node body click).
   - Clicking the gear icon again toggles/closes the panel.
-  - Panel width defaults to 280px (min: 240px, max: 600px), persisted in sessionStorage.
+  - Panel width defaults to 320px (min: 280px, max: 600px), persisted in sessionStorage.
+  - Panels overlay the canvas; no automatic viewport shifting (keeps UX simple).
+  - **Future enhancement**: To shift viewport when panels open, use `reactFlowInstance.setViewport()` with delta-based x-offset converted to flow coordinates (`screenShift / viewport.zoom`), and `{ duration: 300 }` for smooth animation.
 - Image node:
   - Model selector includes edit models.
   - Image upload: available via inspector panel "upload image" button OR by clicking the empty image skeleton in the node.